nmshd/documentation/_docs_use-cases/use-case-transport-request-relationship-reactivation.md

 ## On Success

-- Rejects the reactivation of the Relationship requested by the peer
+- Requests the reactivation of the relationship from the peer
-- Returns the Relationship the reactivation was rejected of
+- Returns the Relationship the reactivation was requested of

 ## On Failure

 - The `relationshipId` does not resolve to a terminated Relationship
+- You have already requested the reactivation
-- The peer has not requested the reactivation
+- The peer has already requested the reactivation